“A miss,” bawled Wanda.

 As opposed to a charm demonstration perhaps?

-I hope it won't come as a shock when I tell you that the £1000 prize eluded me, in the prize draw on the way out.
-My blue vinyl suitcases did just nicely though, thank you.
-And besides, it was a small reward beside the real prize - a one-day sales psychology seminar, courtesy of Fab Holidayhomeshare.
+I hope it won't come as a shock when I tell you that the £1000 top prize in the draw eluded me.
+My blue vinyl suitcases did nicely though, thank you.
+And besides, it was a small reward beside the real prize - a one-day sales psychology seminar, courtesy of Fab Holiday Homeshare.

 I believe the company is no longer in business.